 18.4.1.
-Pinned planning entities
+Immovable planning entities

-A pinned planning entity doesn't change during solving.
+An immovable planning entity doesn't change during solving.
 This is commonly used by users to pin down one or more specific assignments and force OptaPlanner to schedule around those fixed assignments.

 18.4.1.1.
 Pin down planning entities with @PlanningPin